 On a Map

-Bermonsdey is located in the borough of Southwark in South East London, and covers the postcodes SE1 and SE16.
+Bermondsey is located in the borough of Southwark in South East London, and covers the postcodes SE1 and SE16.
 It sits just south of the River Thames, and is bordered by Canada Water, Borough, and Peckham.

 History of Bermondsey London

-While the origins of the name are still debated, many historians believe that Bermondsay was originally named after a major landowner named Beormund in the Anglo-Saxon period, although evidence suggests there has been a settlement here since the Roman period.
+While the origins of the name are still debated, many historians believe that Bermondsey was originally named after a major landowner named Beormund in the Anglo-Saxon period, although evidence suggests there has been a settlement here since the Roman period.

 The area was mentioned in the Domesday Book of 1086, and during this time was home to a large Abbey, which was eventually closed during Henry VIII’s dissolution of the monasteries in the 1500s.
 During the early 18th century a natural spring was discovered in Bermondsey, and the area became a popular spa town as members of the middle classes and gentry flocked here to enjoy the Bermondsey Spa water, which was considered by doctors to have health benefits.
 The large houses on Grange Walk date from this period, but unfortunately it was short-lived as the spa closed in 1804.